National Democratic Alliance (Russia): Political stances

 NDA program documents – the Manifesto and Resolution "On the re-establishment of the Russian Federation and the creation of Russian republics" – were adopted at the Constituent Conference.

 The movement regularly makes political statements in defence of a free economy, political freedoms, reform of the MVD The NDA officially established friendly relations with the Latvian party Visu Latvijai!

 Symbolism

 A nettle leaf is selected as the NDA symbol.
 Movement colors: white, green, black.
-The colors green and black are especially popular due to the respectful attitude of the NDA participants towards the insurgency in the Russian Civil War.
+The colors green and black are especially popular due to the respectful attitude of the NDA participants towards the Green Armies in the Russian Civil War.